-On June 17, 1867, a battalion of the 10th U.S. Infantry, commanded by brevet Major George H. Crosman, arrived from Fort Wadsworth.
+On June 17, 1867, a battalion of the 10th US Infantry, commanded by brevet Major George H. Crosman, arrived from Fort Wadsworth in southern Dakota Territory.
 Soldiers began work on enclosing a breastwork and completed it by August.
 Oak logs from the nearby Sheyenne River Valley were used to construct the post.
 The buildings were arranged within the earthen breastworks in a square, measuring 350 by 400 feet.
 Ten square miles around the fort were designated as Fort Ransom Military Reservation, Dakota Territory.

 With the exception of two, all were one-story log buildings.
 The barracks building was under one roof on the north side of the square and was subdivided into four large rooms for the enlisted men and two small rooms for the first sergeants.
 Box stoves warmed quarters, and each squad room had three windows.
 Kitchens were attached to the rear of the quarters.
 Other buildings at the post were quartermaster and commissary storehouses, quarters for married men, a granary, bakery, guardhouse, hospital, office for commandant and adjutant, stables, and the magazine.
 Outside the breastworks were quarters for the Indian scouts.